 The Business Plan provides can also serve as a communications vehicle for the Foundation.
-The Foundation will explore how the 2010 Business Plan may be developed to serve additional communications opportunities beyond simply reporting plans for the upcoming year.
+Like the Annual Report, the Foundation employs the annual Business Plan to serve additional promotion and communications opportunities, in addition to reporting plans for the upcoming year.

-6.6 Stakeholder Communications:
+6.6 Stakeholder Communications